-Carol Lyons is Co-chair of McMillan's Insurance and Financial Services Regulatory Practise Groups.
-She has worked with clients in the insurance industry for 25 years.
+Carol Lyons is a member of McMillan's Financial Services Regulatory Group and Co-chair of the Insurance Group.
+She has worked with clients in the insurance industry for over 25 years.
 She advises insurers, reinsurers and brokers/agents on establishing businesses in Canada, mergers and acquisitions, joint ventures, corporate reorganisations and the regulatory approval process in the context of transactions and other corporate changes.
+She also advises insurers with respect to corporate governance matters and regulatory compliance generally.

-- Board Chair and member of Audit, Risk and Conduct Review/ Corporate Governance Committees: SCOR Canada Reinsurance Company. - Advisory Board and Audit Committee member: Canadian insurance reciprocal. - Listed in Practical Law Company's PLC Cross-border Insurance and Reinsurance Handbook: recommended practitioner (2010 non-contentious). - Co-chair: TerraLex Practise Group "Insurance, Transactional and Regulatory". - A Principal author of The Legal Nature of Insurance Contacts and The Duty of Utmost Good Faith (Canadian Sections), International Bar Association (Insurance Committee Substantive Projects, 2013 and 2014). - Principal contributor to The Insurance Marketplace Ultimate Corporate Counsel Guide (CCH/Lexis Nexis).
+- Board Chair and member of Audit, Risk and Conduct Review/ Corporate Governance Committees: SCOR Canada Reinsurance Company. - Advisory Board and Audit Committee member: Canadian insurance reciprocal. - Listed in Practical Law Company's PLC Cross-border Insurance and Reinsurance Handbook: recommended practitioner (2010 non-contentious). - Co-chair: TerraLex Practise Group "Insurance, Transactional and Regulatory". - A Principal author of (1) The Legal Nature of Insurance Contacts (2) The Duty of Utmost Good Faith and (3) (Canadian Sections), International Bar Association (Insurance Committee Substantive Projects, 2013, 2014 and 2015). - Principal contributor to The Insurance Marketplace Ultimate Corporate Counsel Guide (CCH/Lexis Nexis).